-An employee who is scheduled to work one 10 hour shift in the clinic and one dedicated on-call shift of 24 hours on weekends, misses the 10-hour shift in the clinic for personal reasons and has no earned PTO/ATO.
+An employee who is scheduled to work one 10-hour shift in the clinic and one dedicated on-call shift of 24 hours on weekends, misses the 10-hour shift in the clinic for personal reasons and has no earned PTO/ATO.
 The Employer may deduct 1/5 of the Employee's weekly salary for the missed on-site shift.
 Similarly, if the employee misses a 24 hour on-call shift, the Employer may deduct 1/5 of the Employee's weekly salary for the missed on-call shift.

-225 Section 7 - Step Increases
+227 Section 8 - Step Increases

 Step increases will be effective on the first day of the pay period closest to the employee's step increase date, or closest to the date when the employee will achieve eligibility to advance to the next step.
 This does not change the employee's step increase (anniversary) date.
-Employees will follow this process moving through the pay structure until they reach Step 9.

-227 Section 8 - Longevity Step
+229 Section 9 - Longevity Step

-To advance to Step 10 (i.e. the fifteen (15) year longevity step) employees must have fifteen (15) years professional experience in a job classification covered by this Agreement.
-Movement to Step 10 will be processed by the manager.
+To advance to Step 10 (i.e. the fifteen (15) year longevity step) employees must have fifteen (15) years of service in a job classification covered by this Agreement.

-Section 9 - Advanced Step Placement
+231 Section 10 - Advanced Step Placement